-In each county of the State the members of the county board of elections shall meet at the courthouse or board office at noon on the Tuesday following the third Monday in July in the year of their appointment by the State Board of Elections and, after taking the oath of office provided in G.S.
+In each county of the State the members of the county board of elections shall meet at the courthouse or board office at noon on the Tuesday following the third Monday in July in the year of their appointment by the State Board of Elections-and, after taking the oath of office provided in G.S.
 163-30, they shall organize by electing one member chairmanchair and another member secretary of the county board of elections.
 On the Tuesday following the third Monday in August of the year in which they are appointed the county board of elections shall meet and appoint precinct chief judges and judges of elections.
-The board may hold other meetings at such times as the chairman chair of the board, or any two three members thereof, may direct, for the performance of duties prescribed by law.
-A majority of the Three members shall constitute a quorum for the transaction of board business.
-Except where required by law to act unanimously, a majority vote for action of the board shall require three of the four members.
-The chairman chair shall notify, or cause to be notified, all members regarding every meeting to be held by the board.
+The board may hold other meetings at such times as the chairman-chair of the board, or any two-three members thereof, may direct, for the performance of duties prescribed by law.
+A majority of theThree members shall constitute a quorum for the transaction of board business.
+Except where required by law to act unanimously, a majority vote for action of the board shall require three of the four meeting to be held by the board.